Hanfu accessories: White makeup powder and whitening skin product

-White powder to whiten the face made from rice was popular in China around 1500BC.
+White powder to whiten the face made from rice was popular in China around 1500 BC.
 The use of white makeup powder made of freshwater pearls can be traced back to the Northern Song dynasty.
 In ancient times, not only the face had to be whitened but any exposed areas of the body such as hands, arms, and neck also had to be whitened.
 There was also a custom of applying powder on non-exposed body areas, such as the chest, shoulders, and back which can be traced back to the Han dynasty period.

 The love for white skin in present-day China has nothing to do with racism.
 Light skin was a desirable trait for Asian communities, including the Chinese people, long before any contact with the Europeans instead it was due to it association with social economic and/or occupational status class, a concept which can be traced back to the Han dynasty when commoners, such as farmers and labourers, would work outside all day which resulted into darker, tanned skin tone, while those who came from a wealthier families could spend their days indoors and were spared from having to work outside in the sun.
 This belief continues to remain rooted in present-day China where white skin is believed to represent being part of the elite class; and thus, Chinese people continue to take a lot of measures to ensure that their skin remain white and beautiful.
 While Chinese people have traditionally favoured light skin tone as part of their traditional Chinese aesthetic; they did not favour the white skin tone of European people which was looked down as being pale and unhealthy as the colour white was the symbolic colour of death and mourning in traditional Chinese culture.
-Similarly, the association of white skin and beauty was introduced from China to Japan in the Tang dynasty, a period when Japan was heavily influenced by Chinese culture and not under Western influence; for example, during the Nara period (710–794 AD), Japanese women started to use whitening powder under the influence of the Chinese culture; and since then, the standard beauty ideal ideal in Japan is light skin.
+Similarly, the association of white skin and beauty was introduced from China to Japan in the Tang dynasty, a period when Japan was heavily influenced by Chinese culture and not under Western influence; for example, during the Nara period (710–794 AD), Japanese women started to use whitening powder under the influence of the Chinese culture; and since then, the standard beauty ideal in Japan is light skin.